Zenodys/ElementsTemplates/README.md

 Computing Engine has two implementations:
 * .NET Framework  that supports elements written in .NET Framework and it's Mono compatible.
-* unmanaged C that supports elements written in C/C++ and .Net Core Framework elements
+* Unmanaged C that supports elements written in C/C++ and .Net Core Framework elements